-Through the University of Alberta, a Bachelor of Education (Elementary) degree is offered.
-GPRC is a host site for a Bachelor of Social Work degree program through the University of Calgary.
+Through our partner universities, a Bachelor of Education (Elementary) degree is offered, and GPRC is a host site for a Bachelor of Social Work degree program.

 The priority of the Arts & Education Department is to ensure quality education and teaching effectiveness in a learning environment that emphasizes student-teacher contact, both in and out of the classroom.

 GPRC has an excellent reputation for course quality and student satisfaction.
 Many faculty members in the Arts & Education Department conduct research, publish books and articles, and have completed or are near completion of their Ph.D.

 Bachelor of Arts

 Liberal Arts studies encompass academic discovery, integration, application, and teaching.
 Students become creative and critical thinkers and communicators through developing their abilities to reason, write, and speak effectively.

 Bachelor of Arts (BA) students can complete one to two years of an Arts program at GPRC before transferring to a university.

 Possible Careers Include: Lawyer, archaeologist, historian, journalist, psychologist, social worker

 *At this time, the five (5) seats have been filled.
 Please send any inquiries to IndigenousStudies@gprc.ab.ca